Hey! I'm Christina Majoinen (muh-JOIN-en)

 The problem wasn't my job.
 I enjoyed my job!
 I only worked three days a week!
-(At the time, I was the Systems and Operations Manager for a small team of academic editors, and I ran workshops teaching scientists how to talk about their research in normal, understandable, non-specialised language.)
+(At the time, I was the Systems and Operations Manager for a small team of academic editors, and I ran workshops teaching scientists how to talk about their research to normal people.)

 I had to find answers.
 So I started learning everything I could about how human brains can be productive and happy.
 And the more I learned, the more I realised that everything I thought I knew was dead wrong.

 Slowly but surely, I started gaining control over my days.
 I started feeling happier.
 I started having time to enjoy life.
 I started reading again.
 I started seeing friends again.

 As it turned out, I had a sleep disorder which was draining my energy away on a daily basis.
 When I got sleep therapy, it was like a revelation.
 With my newfound productivity skills and the energy I got from sleeping well, I felt like I could do ANYTHING.

 But even now, years down the track, maintaining my sleep routines takes daily effort, time, and boundaries.
 I'll never be able to work full-time.
 The productivity tools in my toolbox are indispensable to living my good life, because with them I have time and energy for work and for everything else that matters: my health, my family, my geeky hobbies.